cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

 ## Manual configuration of leaf00

 ## Fabric config automation with Ansible
+We'll run our fabric config automation with the [sonic-playbook.yaml](ansible/sonic-playbook.yaml) playbook.
+This playbook executes a number of tasks including:

+* Copy each nodes' config_db.json file to the /etc/sonic/ directory [Example leaf00/config_db.json](sonic-config/leaf00/config_db.json)
+* Load the config to activate the new settings
+* Run SONiC's hostname shell script to apply the new nodes' hostname
+* Copy over and run a loopback shell script that we've created for each node [Example loopback.sh](sonic-config/leaf00/loopback.sh)
+* Save the config
+* Create and activate a loopback interface called **sr0** on each node.
+This loopback is needed for SONiC SRv6 functionality
+* Use the Ansible built-in command plugin to enter the FRR/BGP container and delete the pre-existing default BGP config
+* Copy and load our fabric FRR/BGP configs to each node [Example frr.conf](sonic-config/leaf00/frr.conf)

 1. cd into the lab_4/ansible directory and execute the *sonic-playbook.yaml*
     ```